zacharesmer/imac_g3_ivad_board_init/guide.md

 ### Arduino In-circuit Serial Programmer (ISP)

-To program the ATmega, you can use an [arduino of some sort to use as a programmer/ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/).
-You can also use an [ESP8266](https://github.com/vince-br-549/ESP8266-as-ISP), but if you don't already have one laying around, an Arduino UNO would likely be the simplest and best documented option.
+To program the ATmega, you can use an [arduino of some sort as a programmer/ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/).
+You can also use an [ESP8266](https://github.com/vince-br-549/ESP8266-as-ISP), but if you don't already have one laying around, an Arduino UNO is probably be the simplest and best documented option.

 Technically you can remove the chip, place it into an arduino UNO, and program it that way, but the ISP is vastly more convenient and there's less risk of damaging the pins on the ATmega chip.